 The committee consists of 2 parts--the Writing Committee and the Advisory Committee.
 The Writing Committee consists of teacher representatives from each school, representing a variety of grade levels and subject areas.
 These teachers were either selected or volunteered to participate in the committee.
-The technology committee is led by the system technology coordinator/integration specialist.
-The writing committee met to develop the plan.
+The technology committee is led by the system technology coordinator and technology integration specialist.
+The writing committee met 2 times to develop the plan.
+At the first planning meeting, the committee was given information from the surveys and an outline of the plan.
+The committee decided on a date to work on the plan and took the information back to their respective schools.
+OCS provided substitutes for a full day to allow the committee to meet and write the district plan.
 The school plans will be a direct reflection of the district plan.